tarwn/lessthandot-hugo/blogs/content/posts/2011-04-11-cycle-detection-in-f-fun-with-immutability.md

 let phaseOneResult = applyUntilEqual func (<tuple containing data>)
 ```

 Because we don't need to check whether tortoise and hare are equal, we can write this in a single if statement.
 This frees us to short-circuit things a little bit, accomplishing both the pre and post processing in the (power = lam) condition, so this could save us a few passes through the function.
-Notice this function includes the &#8216;mu' parameter, even though it is not used yet.
-This is because by adding that parameter, we can use the same &#8216;loop' function for both of the main loops in the algorithm.
+Notice this function includes the 'mu' parameter, even though it is not used yet.
+This is because by adding that parameter, we can use the same 'loop' function for both of the main loops in the algorithm.

 It takes the same bundle of data (even though it now only uses mu, tortoise and hare).
 The reason for this goes beyond being able to share the loop function, as we'll see in a second.
 All we have to do this time is apply the function to tortoise and hare, and increment mu.